Legacy Motor Club: History

 On December 1, 2021, Maury Gallagher purchased a majority interest in the former Richard Petty Motorsports for USD19 million.
-The deal included both of RPM's charters; the No. 43 continued to operate with its charter while the second charter - which was leased to Rick Ware Racing for the No. 51 from 2019 to 2021 - was transferred to a second car for the team, the No. 42.
+The deal included both of RPM's charters; the No. 43 continued to operate with its charter while the second charterwhich was leased to Rick Ware Racing for the No. 51 from 2019 to 2021was transferred to a second car for the team, the No. 42.
 Following the purchase, the team was renamed to Petty GMS Motorsports.

 On September 16, 2022, it was reported that Petty GMS Motorsports would use Joe Gibbs Racing pit crews in 2023.
 On November 4, seven-time NASCAR champion Jimmie Johnson purchased an ownership stake in Petty GMS.
 Following the 2022 season, Richard Petty sold all shares of Petty GMS Motorsports to majority owner Gallagher.